Crochet Flower Blanket

 corner of cream flower blanket with orange shell border

-I have a video tutorial for the original blanket that can show you how to do the stitch if you need video help identifying where to insert your hook.
+The video can show you how to do the stitch if you need video help identifying where to insert your hook.

 Materials